Export assembly to project

 Select an assembly in the Assembly Explorer window and click Export to Project on the toolbar, or choose Export to Project in the context menu.

 In the Export to Project dialog that appears, specify a destination folder where the project is exported.
 In this folder, the wizard will create a subfolder for your project.

-If the [DestinationFolder]/[ProjectSubfolder] is not empty, ReSharper detects it and suggests to override the existing files, clean the folder before export, or choose another folder.
+If the [DestinationFolder]/[ProjectSubfolder] is not empty, ReSharper detects it and suggests overwriting the existing files, cleaning the folder before export, or choosing another folder.

 Change the project name if necessary.

 Tick Create *.sln file if you want a solution to be created for the project.